remotemeetup/news/README.md

 The content
 ---------------

-There is 2 type of content:
+There is 3 type of content:

+### the config file

+There is a config.yml holding a certain amount of data that is going to be used in all the templates.

 ### The static pages